 We are always interested in applications from qualified candidates at the postdoctoral and research associate levels.
 UMMS GSBS graduate students interested in rotating in the Kobertz Lab should email Dr. Kobertz to set up an appointment.

-Undergraduates interested in pursing a PhD at UMass Medical School should apply directly to the Graduate School of Biomedical Sciences Program.
+Undergraduates interested in pursuing a PhD at UMass Medical School should apply directly to the Graduate School of Biomedical Sciences Program.